Kathy Aoki: #WishYouWereHere

 June 23 – September 9, 2018

-Referring to herself as a “sneaky feminist,” Aoki uses humor, pattern and color to create works that critique gender, media, and politics.
-She received her BFA from University of California, Berkeley, and an MFA in Printmaking at Washington University in St. Louis.
-Aoki’s awards include fellowships from Kala Art Institute, the MacDowell Colony, Headlands Center for the Arts, Djerassi Resident Artists Program, Val Paraiso and Frans Masereel Centrum.
-Her work can be found in major collections across the United States including the New York Metropolitan Museum of Art, SFMoMA , the Harvard University Art Museums, and the New York Public Library.
-Currently, Aoki is an Associate Professor of Studio Art and the Chair of the Department of Art and Art History at Santa Clara University.
+Kathy Aoki received her undergraduate degree at the University of California, Berkeley, and an MFA in Printmaking at Washington University in St Louis.
+Aoki’s awards include fellowships from Kala Art Institute, the MacDowell Colony, Headlands Center for the Arts, Djerassi Resident Artists Program, Val Paraiso, and Frans Masereel Centrum.
+Her work is included in major collections across the country including the Metropolitan Museum of Art, SFMOMA, the Harvard University Art Museums, and the New York Public Library.
+Aoki lives and works in Silicon Valley and is an Associate Professor of Studio Art at Santa Clara University.

 Kathy Aoki: #WishYouWereHere is supported by a grants from The John S. and James L. Knight Foundation and Silicon Valley Creates